brangerbriz/machine-learning-docs/markdown/twitterbot-part-3-model-inference-and-deployment.md

 ### Generate.py Conventions

 Just like with `train-cli.py` you may find python scripts in the wild which can be used to sample data from trained models.
 The naming conventions and command-line arguments for these files vary more than the `train.py` scripts I've seen; they are usually named something like `sample.py`, `predict.py`, or `generate.py`.
-I've add some of these command-line arguments to our `generate.py` for convenience.
+I've add some of these command-line arguments to our `generate.py` script for convenience.

 <pre class="code">
     <code class="bash" data-wrap="false">